-The outcomes of the risk and opportunity assessment process completed over two reporting periods did not identify any material risks due to climate change and climate change related risk.
+The outcomes of the risk and opportunity assessment process completed over the two previous reporting periods did not identify any material risks due to climate change and climate change related risk.
 The Climate Change Policy is available on the Trust's website.